SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

-spare money is going to go to pay this off and whoever you owe will likely call on you from time to time to perform extra favors for them as a “friendly” form of interest.
+spare money is going to go to pay this off and whoever you owe will likely call on you from time to time to perform extra favors for them as a "friendly" form of interest.
 Gain 1 CP for any adventure where your debtor gets involved in your business.